jeanlouisboudart/vagrant-mongodb/README.md

 Particular notes :
-apt-cache directory is a empty directory versionned on svn.
+apt-cache directory is a empty directory versionned.
 We should never commit anything inside it.
 It just acts as debian package cache for your local machine (that survive to vagrant destroy).